-It is native to Bolivia, Peru, and Argentina.
-Hugh Weddell originally identified it in the Bolivian Andes, in 1857.
-However, it was brought to Europe later in 1864 by Richard Pearce and introduced by Veitch Nursery in 1867, in Paris.
+Native to Bolivia, Peru, and Argentina, Begonia bolivensis ‘Bossa Nova’ was originally identified by Hugh Weddell in the Bolivian Andes in 1857.
+It was later introduced to Europe in 1864 by Richard Pearce and made its way to Paris, where it was officially introduced by Veitch Nursery in 1867.

 ‘Bossa Nova’ is one of the tuberous begonias that resulted from hybridization involving the popular Begonia sedenii.
 Although native to colder mountainous regions, it has shown good tolerance for warmer climates.
 This variety of begonia can handle a bit of dryness in the soil, but it thrives best in rich, moist soil with excellent drainage.

 How to care for Begonia bolivensis ‘Bossa Nova’: